 The agreements governing our outstanding indebtedness contain a number of restrictive covenants that impose significant operating and financial restrictions on us and may limit our ability to engage in acts that may be in our long-term best interest, including, among other things, restrictions on our ability to:

-- incur additional indebtedness;- create liens on assets;- declare or pay certain dividends and other distributions;- make certain investments, loans, guarantees or advances;- consolidate, amalgamate, merge, sell or otherwise dispose of all or substantially all of our assets;- enter into certain transactions with our affiliates; and - exceed certain secured leverage ratios.
+- incur additional indebtedness and make guarantees;- create liens on assets;- declare or pay dividends and other distributions;- make investments, loans, guarantees or advances;- consolidate, amalgamate, merge, sell or otherwise dispose of all or substantially all of our assets;- enter into transactions with our affiliates; and - exceed certain leverage ratios.

 Various risks, uncertainties and events beyond our control could affect our ability to comply with these covenants and maintain these financial tests and ratios.
-A breach of such covenants could result in an event of default unless we obtain a waiver to avoid such default.
-If we are unable to obtain a waiver, such a default may allow our creditors to accelerate the related debt and may result in the acceleration of, or default under, any other debt to which a cross-acceleration or cross-default provision applies.
-In the event our lenders accelerate the repayment of our borrowings, we and our subsidiaries may not have sufficient assets to repay that indebtedness.
+A breach of such covenants could result in an event of default after the lapse of any applicable cure or notice periods, and such an event of default may allow our creditors to accelerate the related debt unless we obtain a waiver for such default.
+An event of default may also cause the acceleration of, or default under, any other debt to which a cross-acceleration or cross-default provision applies.
+In the event our creditors accelerate the repayment of our borrowings, we and our subsidiaries may not have sufficient assets to repay that indebtedness.

 We may be unable to generate sufficient cash flow to service our debt obligations.